elekind/readerX/README.md

 # readerX
-Locally hosted reader-mode based on templates.
+Locally hosted reader-mode Flask app with templates for websites.